-All participants attend pre-departure meetings to receive valuable information about the culture and context of their specific DukeEngage Program or working independently.
+All participants attend pre-departure meetings to receive valuable information about the culture and context of their specific DukeEngage program.
 These required meetings are the best way to prepare yourself for your specific program.

-You will also complete online modules that will overview ethical issues you might encounter, how to budget your stipend, ways to keep yourself healthy and safe and more.
+You may also complete online modules that will overview ethical issues you might encounter, how to budget your stipend, ways to keep yourself healthy and safe and more.

-At DukeEngage Registration, you will turn in all completed paperwork and learn more about your travel arrangements.
+At DukeEngage Registration, you will submit completed paperwork and learn more about your travel arrangements.
 You may also apply for a visa, if needed, or set up an appointment with Student Health.

-Typically, registration is open most of the day for a three-day period, so you can drop by when it fits into your class schedule.
+Typically, registration is open most of the day for a two-day period, so you can drop by when it fits into your class schedule.

-Registration takes place in our offices at in Smith Warehouse.
+Registration takes place in our offices in the West Duke Building.
 You’ll rotate through stations and our staff will assist you with each step to make sure everything is in order.